- August 23, 2024

 Moreover, Friendli Containers can be monitored using Grafana—a powerful tool for visualizing and analyzing metrics—to ensure smooth operation and easy maintenance.
 In Part 2 of the Friendli Container blog series, we’ll explore monitoring Friendli Container in depth using Grafana.

 For those looking for a more hassle-free solution, FriendliAI also offers Friendli Dedicated Endpoints, a cloud-based option that simplifies the deployment process even further.
-If you are interested in experiencing the performance of the Friendli Engine without a full deployment, you can explore Friendli Serverless Endpoints, which provide a convenient way to test and utilize the engine’s capabilities.
+If you are interested in experiencing the performance of the Friendli Inference without a full deployment, you can explore Friendli Serverless Endpoints, which provide a convenient way to test and utilize the engine’s capabilities.

 Written by